 While wind energy continues to face challenges, the Company believes wind energy can become a viable resource by the end of the planning horizon.
 For this reason, Central Carolinas wind was included as an available resource in the base case, and the high renewable case includes both offshore and central US located wind as resources in the 2030 to 2035 timeframe.
-Additionally, the Company included higher levels of offshore wind in the 70% CO2 Reduction: High Wind portfolio to demonstrate how diversifying the Company's resource mix can help achieve aggressive carbon emission reduction goals.
-The No New Gas Generatio portfolio also included offshore wind but the majority was serving DEP demand.
-It is possible that future policy may provide for cost and benefit sharing of emerging carbon free resources, such as offshore wind, across all customers in both utilities in order to equitably advance such technologies.
+Additionally, the Company included higher levels of offshore wind in the 70% CO2 Reduction: High Wind and No New Gas Generation portfolios to demonstrate how diversifying the Company's resource mix can help achieve aggressive carbon emission reduction goals.
+While the majority of offshore wind was allocated to DEP in the No New Gas Generation case, it is possible that future policy may provide for cost and benefit sharing of emerging carbon free resources, such as offshore wind, across all customers in both DEP and DEC in order to equitably advance such technologies.
 For a more detailed summary of these portfolios, see Chapter 12 and Appendix A.

-SUMMARY OF EXPECTED RENEWABLE RESOURCE CAPACITY ADDITIONS
+SUMMARY OF EXPECTED RENEWABLE RESOURCE CAPACITY ADDITIONS: